MS Program

 A master's degree in biology expands your scientific skills and can open doors to new educational and job opportunities.
 Many students pursue a master's before continuing their education in medical or veterinary school, while others earn their advanced degree as part of their teaching career.

 At the University of Rochester, the MS degree in biology is offered on a full- or part-time basis.
 Applicants to the program are expected to have a bachelor's degree in biology or a related field.
 Interested applicants should complete the standard online graduate student application and submit all supporting documents.
 The application deadline for fall admission is December 1 (we do not offer spring admission).
-Learn more about applying to graduate programs in Arts, Sciences and Engineering.
+Learn more about applying to graduate programs in the School of Arts & Sciences.

 The department does not offer financial support to master's students.
 However, students may apply for financial aid through the University Financial Aid Office